By Jeffrey Coppersmith

 By barbara reilly

-And finally, working to support the specific policies, goals and mission statement of all of these dedicated volunteers is the Headquarters office.
-They handle the day to day arrangements for communication, education and other venues where all this activity takes place on behalf of the members, so I would be remiss if I did not thank those on the Team who make these goals a reality and carry out the work of the Board.
-Those are my colleagues Kim, Tom, Drenda, Kimberly, Ceci, Trish, Daniel, Porter, Jeff in Chicago and our newest member of the NEI Team, Kiko in San Antonio - and collectively reflect almost 70 years of NCBFAA experience serving you, our members.
-As we proceed into our 115th birthday celebration of the NCBFAA, we thank you for that privilege, and encourage you to stop by the NCBFAA office on your next visit to your nation’s capital.
+Working in support of all these volunteer goals is the Headquarters office, which handles arrangements for most of the meetings where all this activity takes place on behalf of the members, so I would be remiss if I did not thank those on the Team who make these goals a reality and carry out the work of the Board.
+Those are my colleagues Kim, Jeff, Tom, Drenda, Kimberly, Ceci, Brian, Barbara and Tricia and collectively reflect over 60 years of NCBFAA experience serving you, our members.
+Thank you for that privilege.

 By Geoffrey C. Powell

-NCBFAA ended 2011 ahead of our budget!
-The NEI was off on the budget by less than 1 percent, whereas membership dues and 2011 new membership projections were off by 1.6 percent.
-The Annual Conference net revenues, through very strong efforts of the Annual Conference Committee and Washington staff, were over its budgeted revenue by 5.5 percent, which made up for the shortfall in the other two revenue streams.
-Considering the 2011 economy is still coming off of one of the toughest economic periods that anyone can remember, the NCBFAA’s overall financial picture is strong and bright for our continued work on behalf of our industry.
+NCBFAA ended 2010 approximately $30,000 ahead of our budget.
+The NEI was off on the budget by only 1.9 percent, whereas membership dues and 2010 new membership projections were off by 3.3 percent.
+The Annual Conference net revenues, through very strong efforts of the Annual Conference Committee and Washington staff, increased 14.3 percent, which made up for the shortfall in the other two revenue streams.
+Considering the 2010 economy was still coming off of one of the toughest economic periods that anyone could remember the NCBFAA’s overall financial picture is strong and bright for our continued work on behalf of our industry.

 The mission of the NCBFAA is to work on your behalf on many of the ever-changing issues that affect our industry and our members.
 As the membership is aware, there is a cost associated with these efforts.
-Between 2006 and 2008, the NCBFAA ran a moderate deficit balance at the end of the year with the full knowledge of the Officers and Board of Directors, understanding that certain critical issues require adequate funding resources to attack the issue.
-The Officers and Board of Directors spent countless hours working together to determine the best path forward to come up with a fiscally responsible plan for the NCBFAA.
-In 2011, it determined that it was in the best interest of the NCBFAA to begin a legal defense fund to ensure there are reserves built up to address major issues that impact our industry.
-On behalf of all the Officers and the Board of Directors of the NCBFAA, I would like to thank each member for their acceptance of this critical fund for the NCBFAA to continue its efforts to work on your behalf every day.
-I am very pleased to report that in 2011 the NCBFAA again showed a positive net result and are very excited about 2012 and beyond.
+Between 2006 and 2008, the NCBFAA ran a moderate deficit balance at the end of the year with the full knowledge of the Officers and Board of Directors, understanding that certain critical issues require adequate funding resources to address.
+The officers and Board of Directors spent countless hours working together to determine the best path forward to come up with a fiscally responsible plan for the NCBFAA.

-Although the NEI did not meet its aggressive revenue expectations in 2011, it did take action to reduce its expenses by coming in below its budgeted expense.
-The NEI had some personnel changes in 2011, where Brian Barber, our former NEI Director went back to the operational side of the industry.
-Although this could have been very detrimental to the NEI, our new Director, Federico (Kiko) Zuniga has stepped up and continued the strategic initiatives and financial growth we have been accustomed to over the last few years with the NEI.
+Although the NEI did not meet its aggressive revenue expectations in 2010, it did take action to reduce its expenses by approximately $10,000 below budget.
+The NEI had some personnel changes in 2010, as a new Director took over the helm and is continuing the strategic initiatives and financial growth we have been accustomed to over the last few years with the NEI.
 The NEI courses continue to grow, not only through our local Associations, but also through other organizations.
 The NEI continues to educate our growing NEI membership in the multi-topic Webinar Programs, which has proven to facilitate our teaching and yielded very positive results.
-In 2012, Kiko Zuniga, working closely with the NEI Chair, Jan Fields, is budgeting continued growth for the NEI.
+In 2011, NEI Director Brian Barber, working closely with the NEI Chair, Jan Fields, is budgeting continued growth for the NEI.

 The membership within our organization grows every month through the hard efforts of our Membership Chair, Bruce Goodwin in conjunction with our fine staff in Washington D.C.
 The revenue from Membership Dues is currently the largest percentage of revenues for the Association, and therefore is critical to the financial strength of our Association.
-Jeff Short is devoting 100 percent of his time to membership development, which has proven to yield great results for the Association in the past.
+After the 2011 Annual Conference, Jeff Short will devote 100 percent of his time to membership development, which has proven to yield great results for the Association in the past.
 As Jeff multi-tasks for the Association, some of Jeff’s other responsibilities will be assigned to other capable staff members so the Association can continue it positive revenue stream from membership growth.

 Our Annual Conference will always continue to be the best time spent learning about new issues that affect your business, seeing old friends and meeting new friends.
 Our Association is very dependent on the revenue generated from this annual event to continue its very important work in representing its members.
-The 2011 Annual Conference held at Sheraton Wild Horse Pass in Chandler, Arizona, was a very successful event, not only in the first class facilities, sessions, member attendance and total experience, but financially as well for the Association.
-Chairman Rene Romero wanted to ensure that all the members of this organization were treated to a truly first class event and made sure that there was no expense spared.
-Compliments go out to our Washington staff, barbara reilly and Kim O’Beirne for their work with Chairman Romero in continuing to monitor the expense, yet not to the detriment of providing a first class affair.
+The 2010 Annual Conference held at J.W.
+Marriott San Antonio Hill Country Report and Spa, was a very successful event, not only in the first class facilities, sessions, member attendance and total experience, but financially as well for the Association.
+Chairman Pancho Averill wanted to ensure that all the members of this organization were treated to a truly first class event and made sure that there was no expense spared.
+Compliments go out to our Washington staff, barbara reilly and Kim O’Beirne for their work with Chairman Averill in continuing to monitor the expense, yet not to the detriment of providing a first class affair.

-I have to acknowledge the professional work that our accounting manager, Kim Murphy, has brought to this Association.
-The accounting can be very complex, but as the Committee Chairs will attest, Kim has done a fantastic job of properly monitoring and allocating expenses, but she also continues to be a great asset for any and all questions regarding our finances.
+I have to acknowledge the professional work that our accounting manager, Kim Murphy has brought to this Association.
+The accounting can be very complex, but as the Committee Chairs will attest, Kim has done a fantastic job of properly monitoring and allocating expenses, and she continues to be a great asset for any and all questions regarding our finances.

-Although the economy now is faring better than at this time last year, 2012 will continue to require us to monitor revenues and expenses closely.
-The Trade, all the government organizations and Congress rely upon the NCBFAA for our expertise in shaping and directing the important issues we will need to address in 2012 to not only better our industry, but also to keep America secure.
+The ongoing economic circumstances continue to require us to monitor revenues and expenses closely.
+The trade, all the government organizations and Congress rely upon the NCBFAA for our expertise in shaping and directing the important issues we will need to address in 2011 to not only better our industry, but also to keep America secure.

 - Closely scrutinize all expense accounts